Moving from AutoCAD to Revit, It’s All About the Setup

 These are all valid concerns, and our team has often found that the success of an AutoCAD-to-Revit transition hinges on the setup and management of Revit itself.
 That’s why we’re sharing a simplified approach to help companies and teams like yours become properly organized to set yourselves up for a more successful delivery.

-At our monthly From AutoCAD to Revit webinar series, rather than comparing the two software products, we’re showing you how to get set up correctly in Revit, in areas like Families, Libraries, and Construction Documentation.
+Our monthly From AutoCAD to Revit webinar series show you how to get set up correctly in Revit, in areas like Families, Libraries, and Construction Documentation.

 Looking for more resources about making the move from AutoCAD to Revit?
 Check these out: